nicofraisse/piano-quiz/README.md

 - Play the default quizzes
 - Create your own quiz
 - Share a quiz with friends.
 To do that, click the share icon from the "Choose a quiz" tab and paste the link.
-- Freeplay (no rules, just a play the keyboard and have fun)
+- Freeplay (no rules, just play the keyboard and have fun)

 ## Technologies used